-Program #30006C - Regional Coordination - Homeless Management Information

-System

-Department: Homeless Services Department

-Program Contact: Lori Kelley

-Program Offer Type: Operating
+Multnomah County Program #30006C - Reg System ional Coordination - Homeless Man agement Information FY 2026 Adopted Department: Homeless Services Department Program Contact: Lori Kelley Program Offer Type: Operating Program Offer Stage: Adopted Related Programs: 30004 Program Characteristic s:

 The U.S. Department of Housing and Urban Development (HUD) requires all recipients of Continuum of Care (CoC) funding to have a Homeless Management Information System (HMIS).
 All recipients of CoC funding are required to record data related to certain system performance measures in HMIS, so that the outputs and outcomes of those investments can be reported on at the system level.